SAI role in Fraud and Corruption

 Context matters

-To better understand the context SAIs operate within, SAIs were asked how often they encounter indications of fraud and corruption through their audits.
+To better understand the context they operate within, SAIs were asked how often they encounter indications of fraud and corruption through their audits.
 Analysis shows that frequency of observations increase with levels of corruption, as can be seen through the graph, where the average corruption level goes up, as observations of corruption are getting regular.
 The Global Survey results also suggest there is a certain level of coherence between the observed indications of fraud and corruption and actions taken.
 There is a significant effect on observing fraud and corruption occasionally and regularly and referring results to investigative and prosecutive powers.
 This suggests that even SAIs who only occasionally uncover corruptive behaviour through their audits, take the measures to follow up with the appropriate jurisdiction.
 Similarly, there is a distinct increase in the conduct of investigations the higher scores the country has on the corruption index.

 Figure 66 - Corruption observations according to country level average of corruption